goodest-goodlab/pseudo-it/README.md

 #### Sarver BAJ, Keeble S, Cosart T, Tucker PK, Dead MD, Good JM.
 2017.
 Phylogenomic insights into mouse evolution using a pseudoreference approach.
 Genome Biology and Evololution. https://doi.org/10.1093/gbe/evx034.

-## Version History
-#### This is version beta 3.1, released August 13, 2020

-Change log:
-* Restructured code to add modularity for easy incorporation of other read mappers or variant callers.
-* Now uses HaplotypeCaller from GATK4 for variant calling.
-* Now uses bcftools to generate the final consensus FASTA file, which allows the incorporation of indels and generates a chain file to preserve coordinate system from original reference.

 # Installation

 #### Pseudo-it is implemented in Python 3.

 Pseudo-it itself is simply a Python script that coordinates the running of other software.
-Simply download the program and run it.
-You may want to add the pseudo-it folder to your $PATH variable for ease of use.

-## Installing dependencies with conda

-Pseudo-it runs a suite of common bioinformatics software to go from raw reads in FASTQ format with a reference assembly in FASTA format to a pseudo-assembly of the reads in FASTA format.
+As such, the only dependency of the script is Python 3, however pseudo-it runs a suite of common bioinformatics software to go from raw reads in FASTQ format with a reference assembly in FASTA format to a pseudo-assembly of the reads in FASTA format.
 These programs are:

 1. [BWA](http://bio-bwa.sourceforge.net/) for read mapping.
 2. [GATK](https://gatk.broadinstitute.org/hc/en-us) for variant calling.